🏡 Hoosier Support & Service Guide

 This section covers state programs, community health services, and support for families navigating medical care.

-State Health & Insurance Programs
+Health & Insurance Programs

 Indiana Children’s Special Health Care Services (CSHCS) This program provides supplemental medical coverage for children with serious, long-term health conditions.
 It's a crucial resource that can run alongside Medicaid and waiver services, giving families an extra layer of support while they may be waiting for waiver enrollment.
 Can help cover specialty care, prescription drugs, dental care, immunizations, and travel reimbursement.